focus-time/focus-time-app/README.md

 - Head over to the [Releases](https://github.com/focus-time/focus-time-app/releases) page and download the latest release for Windows
 - Extract the downloaded zip archive
-- Optional: move the extracted folder to a different location, and add it to `PATH`
+- Optional: move the extracted folder to a different location
 - Open a CMD / PowerShell Window, navigate to the extracted folder, and call `focus-time.exe configure` to set up the Focus time app